Code-Institute-Submissions/Lomasney-Motors/README.md

 #### **_Wireframe mockups_**
 - [Wireframes](wireframes/wireframes-alldevices.pdf)
+The final version of this website differs slightly from the wireframes in terms of some styling and layout elements.
+- I decided to included a jumbotron on the landing page instead of including a 'Our Promise' Section as I felt it was more appealing to the user.
+- The services section had initially been designed as an icon with a description of the service underneath.
+This changed to having images displayed side by side and just a caption of the service name underneath each.
+I felt that a visual display of the services was far more compelling to a user than an overload of text explaining each one.
+- The Team section also differs slightly in layout as initially I had the photo to the left of the card text but once I had previewed this while developing the website I decide to change this layout to make the images appears at the top of the card text as it looked more visually appealing.

 ### **_Surface_**

 #### **_Colours_**
 >The colour scheme chosen for this project was based around the existing logo colours used by the company.
-I used a mix of different shades of green and white for the body and backgrounds.
-And I used a yellow colour for the call to action buttons so they would be vibrant and stand out as intended to.
+I used a mix of different shades of green and white for the body and backgrounds making sure to keep these colours muted so as not to distract from any content or imagery.
+And I used a yellow colour for the call to action buttons so they would be vibrant and contrast with the green elements and the yellow worked well with the green colours I had already chosen to use .

 #### **_Typography_**
->The fonts chosen for this project were Montserrat and Raleway.
-The Montserrat font was the closest font to the logo which the company already have in place so it was important to keep this element throughout the website.
+>The fonts chosen for this project were Lato and Montserrat.
+The Lato font was the closest font to the logo which the company already have in place so it was important to keep this element throughout the website.
 These fonts pair well together, are easy to read and give a professional look to the site.